mempko/henhouse/README.md

 Complexity Analysis
 ==========================

-Finding a time ranges is O(log(n)) inside the index because binary search is used for finding the index entry.
+Finding a time range inside the index is O(log(n)) because binary search is used for finding the index entry.

 Once two time ranges are found, then finding bucket within range is constant time